 To this question, Antonella replied:

 “Just like cooking, gastronomy translation has both a creative and a technical side.
 Some texts will show one of those sides more than the other.
 In relation to gastronomy translation being technical, if you are translating the package instructions of a certain product, any lack of terminological consistency can end up in chaos.
-I mean, it can significantly affect the behaviour of whomever uses the product.
+I mean, it can significantly affect the behaviour of whoever uses the product.
 Same thing for recipes.
 In Spanish, for example, some ingredients or foods have more than one name.
-Besides, this varies to an incredible extent across countries and across regions of a same country!
+Besides, this varies to an incredible extent across countries and across regions of the same country!
 If you don’t stick to one denomination throughout the translated recipe, or if you fail to localise terms correctly, the recipe will likely go wrong.
 Needless to say, the brand will fail from a marketing point of view, too.

 One example of the creative aspect of gastronomy translation is that gastronomy texts are often flowery and poetic.
 They need to appeal to the reader in such a way that the flavour of a whole culture (and not just of a particular dish) is conveyed in the translation.
 Another example is whenever gastronomy translation overlaps with Marketing translation.
 The food and drink industry is, in many economies, the largest manufacturing sector.
 As such, companies’ marketing and branding efforts are of essential importance to generating revenue.
 And we all know how creative marketing needs to be to achieve its desired results!”